yast/yast-storage-ng/doc/boot-requirements.md

 		- **requires only a /boot/zipl partition**
 	- with a LVM-based proposal
 		- **requires only a /boot/zipl partition**
+	- with an encrypted proposal
+		- **requires only a /boot/zipl partition**
 - trying to install in a FBA DASD disk
 	- **raises an error**
 - trying to install in a (E)CKD DASD disk